kidatsy/LocationShare/documentation/the_plan.md

 Chris will set up everything, just push and use environment variables for things.

-realtime update for all the location information
+realtime update for all the location information [check]

-delete anything older than 48 hours only
+delete anything older than 48 hours only [check]

 Frontend: